quakerdocs/quakerdocs/docs/getting-started.rst

-Getting Started with Quaker Docs
+Getting Started with QuakerDocs
 ================================

-Quaker Docs is very easy to use, and you do not need a lot to get started!
+QuakerDocs is very easy to use, and you do not need a lot to get started!
 To get started, you only need a configuration file written in Python called 'conf.py', and one or more files containing your documentation called ‘<your_file_name>.rst’.
 An example can be downloaded from `here <www.google.com>`_ .